YourButterfly/note-site/docs/module/semmle-ql/codeql.md

 #### Using the “starter” workspace

 1. Clone the https://github.com/github/vscode-codeql-starter/ repository to your computer:
-    - Make sure you include the submodules, either by using git clone --recursive, or using by git submodule update --init --remote after cloning.
+    - Make sure you include the submodules, either by using `git clone --recursive`, or using by `git submodule update --init --remote` after cloning.
-    - Use git submodule update --remote regularly to keep the submodules up to date.
+    - Use `git submodule update` --remote regularly to keep the submodules up to date.
 2. In VS Code, use the File > Open Workspace option to open the vscode-codeql-starter.code-workspace file from your checkout of the workspace repository.

 #### Updating an existing workspace for CodeQL